 Nothing says luxury quite like sinking into a copper bathtub.

 Copper brings a timeless look to a bathroom and transforms even the simplest of en suites into the ultimate relaxing retreat.
-To create a truly opulent setting, offset the warming hues of a copper bathtub with a dark and moody wall; our favourite colours for this scheme are Hague Blue and Studio Green by Farrow and Ball.
+To create a truly opulent setting, offset the warming hues of a copper bathtub with a dark and moody wall; our favorite colors for this scheme are Hague Blue and Studio Green by Farrow and Ball.

 For a subtle nod to the look without investing in a new bathtub, copper bathroom accessories such as soap pumps and tumblers are a fuss-free way to introduce the trend.
 Finish with natural materials such as concrete and marble and invest in a selection of luxury candles to recreate the spa feeling at home.